dotnet/docs/docs/machine-learning/tutorials/movie-recommmendation.md

 Data in ML.NET is represented as an <xref:Microsoft.Data.DataView.IDataView>. `IDataView` is a flexible, efficient way of describing tabular data (numeric and text).
 Data can be loaded from a text file or in real time (e.g. SQL database or log files) to an `IDataView` object.

-You use `ReadFromTextFile()` to define the data schema.
+You use `LoadFromTextFile()` to define the data schema.
 In this case, you provide the path for your files (`Test` and `Train`) and indicate both the text file header (so it can use the column names properly) and the comma character data separator (the default separator is a tab).

 ## Build and train your model